ArchisChamps/LocationValidator/README.md

         API-> http://localhost:8080/location/invalid-locations
         METHOD -> GET

-    This api return the list of all the locations that are invalid.
+    This API return the list of all the locations that are invalid.

     Response ->